snozbot/fungus/Docs/fungus_docs/blocks.md

 When working with more than one Block, its important to name each Block in a meaningful way.
 To rename a Block do the following:

-1. (setup) Create a Fungus Flowchart.
+1. (setup) Create a %Fungus Flowchart.
 2. Click to select the default Block in the new Flowchart.
 The selected block has a green outline.
 3. You should see the Block's properties displayed in the Inspector window:
 ![block name]